Nanguti/octagon-technical-assessment/README.md

 1. **User Registration**:

-    - Navigate to the registration page.
+    - Navigate to http://localhost:8000 and click on registration link.
     - Fill in the required details (name, email, password).
     - Enter a random number or characters as fingerprint data (assuming uniqueness).
     - Submit the registration form.